Reviewed by Thrillophilia New Zealand Operations Team

 2. Hangi Dinner Experience

 A hangi isnβt just a meal; it's something youβll remember for a while.
-On New Zealand tours, you can enjoy this traditional Maori food that is cooked underground using heated stones, slowly over hours, giving it a smoky flavor.
+On New Zealand tours, you can enjoy this traditional Maori food that is cooked underground using heated stones, slowly over hours, giving it a smoky flavour.
 In Rotorua, youβll find this as part of an evening cultural experience.
 It usually starts with a welcome ceremony, followed by traditional performances.
 The meal is usually buffet-style, with meats, vegetables, and sometimes seafood.
 If you let them know before, you can get delicious vegetarian options as well for an immersive experience.

 3. Waitangi Treaty Grounds, Bay of Islands